New South Wales Sputnik suburban carriage stock: Construction and distinguishing features

-The Sputnik cars were broadly similar to the Tulloch built carriages, built earlier in the 1950s, they differed in having twin motors on both bogies as opposed to two on the bogie below the pantograph like older power carriages.
-This meant they were electrically incompatible with the previously built suburban cars but were compatible with the interurban cars also built by Comeng around the same period.
-Like previous built stock their tractive equipment was provided by Metropolitan-Vickers.
+The carriages were broadly similar to the Tulloch built carriages, built earlier in the 1950s, they differed in having twin motors on both bogies, as opposed to two on the bogie below the pantograph like older power carriages.

+This meant they were electrically incompatible with the previously built suburban cars, but were compatible with the interurban cars also built by Comeng around the same period.
+Like previous built stock, their tractive equipment was provided by Metropolitan-Vickers.

-These cars were additionally fitted with power operated doors as well as being of spot welded construction rather than riveted like previously built suburban carriages and the crew compartment door set further back with a larger cab in the power cars.
+These cars were additionally fitted with power operated doors, as well as being of spot welded construction rather than riveted like previously built suburban carriages, and the crew compartment door set further back with a larger cab in the power cars.
 They only received a sun shade over the driver's window.